TheMarlboroMan/js-tile-mapper/README.md

 # TODO:

-- Test import of multiple layers.
+- Separate table view from model.
+- Add custom attributes for cells.
+- Add optional data to the maps, a form in the export.
+- Import optional data too.
 - Do it ECMA6 style.
 	- We could get rid of a lot of var aquello=this;.
-- Add optional data to the maps, a form in the export.
-- Import optional data too.

 # DONE